-The Mifflin County Conservation District completed three fish habitat projects in the Upper Kish Watershed during the summer of 2019 with help from the Pennsylvania Fish and Boat Commission (PFBC) and funding from the National Fish and Wildlife Foundation (NFWF).
+The Mifflin County Conservation District completed three fish habitat projects in the Upper Kish Watershed this summer with help from the Pennsylvania Fish and Boat Commission (PFBC) and funding from the National Fish and Wildlife Foundation (NFWF).
 These projects are part of ongoing efforts to restore the streams in the Upper Kish watershed from multiple impairments.
-Fish habitat has become an important focus for the District, working together with the PFBC Habitat Division and the Penn’s Creek Chapter of Trout Unlimited to improve the coldwater fisheries of Mifflin County.
+Fish habitat has become an important focus for the District, working together with the PFBC Habitat Division and the Penn’s Creek Chapter of Trout Unlimited to improve the cold water fisheries of Mifflin County.

 So what are the Conservation District and partners doing about it?
 One solution is the installation of fish habitat structures.
 These structures create cover for fish as well as change the water flow.
 Certain structures accelerate and redirect water to clean out gravel and cobble of fine sediment.
 Other structures redirect water to encourage scouring of deep pools where fish can hide.